A uniform lower bound on the norms of hyperplane projections of spherical polytopes: Concluding remarks

+with the probability tending to $1$.
+We do not know, to what extent this range is best possible, but it is likely that it could be improved (restricted) significantly. \end{remark}

-We must note, that the asymptotic lower bound $\rho_n^H \geq \exp (-Cn^2 \log n)$ does not seem to be optimal.
+We must note, that the asymptotic lower bound (\ref{asymptotyka}) on $\rho_n^H $ does not seem to be optimal.
 The same is true for the estimate $\rho_3 > 175 \cdot 10^{-16}$ on the three-dimensional constant.
-Moreover, our results do not give any non-trivial bound on the constant $\rho_n$ for $n \geq 4$.
+Moreover, we do not have any non-trivial bound on the constant $\rho_n$ for $n \geq 4$.

 Providing some different example of a class of normed spaces, for which all non-trivial projections/hyperplane projections satisfy some explicit uniform lower bound on the norm, is of its own interest, even if it does not lead to improvement in the global estimates.
+We do not know if our results for the random spherical polytopes are optimal.
+Studying this example in more depth, certainly seems to be interesting.
 Considering the importance of random constructions in modern functional analysis, it is reasonable to believe, that random polytopes could possibly yield much better bounds on the constants $\rho_n$ and $\rho_n^H$.
 It is likely, that our methods could be extended to all non-trivial projections, providing some bound on $\rho_n$.
 However, to obtain a better bound on $\rho_n^H$, it would be probably necessary to use random polytopes with the number of vertices of a smaller order than $n^{4n}$.
 Even in the hyperplane setting, this would possibly require some completely new ideas.